Prajwalmithun/learning_flask/README.md

 <details>
 <summary> What are templates?
 What does it contains? </summary>

-`templates` is a directory, which contains static files like HTML, CSS.
+`templates` is a directory, which contains static files like HTML.
+CSS and JS files will be under static folder

 And it also contains placeholders for dynamic values( for eg: using jinja expression to get values from flask to html files)